tienfeek/chute-tutorials/Android/Image Sharer Tutorial/README.md

 This way the developer can use his own methods and code inside the Application class.

-If the developer decides to extend the Application class instead of GCShareViewApp he must copy the all the code below:
+If the developer decides to extend the Application class instead of ImageSharerApp he must copy the all the code below:

 <pre><code>
 public class ShareViewTutorialApp extends Application {